timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 "Slow and steady wins the race".
 We didn’t win any races, but we did eventually make it to Almograve.
 We picked up some cold cervajas on our way to our AirBnB and enjoyed the refreshing drink and the satisfaction of another great day.

-Coming soon our post on days three and four of our hiking adventure!
+Stay tuned to read our journal and see pictures of our last two days on the Rota Vicentina, as we made our way from Almograve to Odeceixe.